 In my curatorial role, I organize and collaborate on exhibitions, publications, and public programs.
-Past exhibitions include: Lisa Reihana in Pursuit of Venus [Infected] (2019-2020) co-curated with Claudia Schmukli; Gauguin: A Spiritual Journey co-curated with Line Clausen Pedersen; Maori Portraits: Gottfried Lindauer's New Zealand.
-Recent exhibitions include Royal Hawaiian Featherwork: Nā Hulu Ali‘i (2015) and Embodiments: Masterworks of African Figurative Sculpture (2015).
+Past exhibitions include: Lisa Reihana in Pursuit of Venus [Infected] (2019-2020) co-curated with Claudia Schmukli; Gauguin: A Spiritual Journey co-curated with Line Clausen Pedersen; Maori Portraits: Gottfried Lindauer's New Zealand, organized by the Auckland Art Gallery, (2017); Royal Hawaiian Featherwork: Nā Hulu Ali‘i (2015), Embodiments: Masterworks of African Figurative Sculpture (2015).
 I served as co-editor and contributed to the exhibition catalogue accompanying Royal Hawaiian Featherwork: Nā Hulu Ali‘i, winner of the Textile Society of America’s 2015 R. L. Shep Award and the Hawai‘i Book Publishers Association Ka Palapala Po‘okela award for Illustration/Photography.
 The catalogue accompanying Embodiments: Masterworks of African Figurative Sculpture was co-edited with Manuel Jordán and I co-authored Gauguin: A Spiritual Journey with Line Clausen Pedersen.
 Other exhibitions include: Objects of Belief from the Vatican: Art of Africa, Oceania and the Americas (2013), Contemporary Omie Bark Cloth (2012), and Sacred Images and Chiefly Works of Polynesia, (2012).